 These are my stories that I can relate to, there are countless others.

-2. Spend time studying your people
+2. Spend time studying and discovering your people

 I've ended up with a phrase that I just keep repeating.
 It just makes logical sense to make.